ClementineOldfield/pokemon-terminal-app/README.md

 ===============
 ## (in this version)

+## Saving Progress
+We would have loved to include the functionality of saving the user's progress but the time restrictions simply did not allow us to get that far.

 ### Types
 We included the attribute of 'type' for each pokemon in order for some types to have advantages over others.
-To implement this, we will need to
+To implement this in future versions, we would need to modify the attack method to consider these factors.

+## ASCII Sprites
+It would have been fun to include ASCII pictures of each of the pokemon on screen as they fight.
+This is definitely something that we will add to any future version of the app.

 Testing
 =====